D76X/AZ-104/AZ-104-PracticeTest-Q1-Q201/AZ-104-PracticeTest-Q1-Q201.md

 The ARM template uses the `complete` deployment mode.

-Select Ye/No for each statement.
+Select Yes/No for each statement.

 - you need to export the ARM template from the latest deployment
 - each deployment contains only the resources that have been added in that deployment
 - that parameters file contains the values used during that deployment
 - the template contains thet scripts needed to deply the template

 ---

 ### Answer:

 - you need to export the ARM template from the latest deployment No
-The latest deployment contains only the resources that have been deplyed within the latest deployment.
+The latest deployment contains only the resources that have been deployed within the latest deployment.
 In order to get the ARM template to deploy all the resources you must export the ARM template from the RG.

 - each deployment contains only the resources that have been added in that deployment